AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/custom-personalization.md

 With the beta release of the enhanced **[!UICONTROL Custom personalization]** destination connector, you might be seeing two **[!UICONTROL Custom personalization]** cards in the destinations catalog.

 The **[!UICONTROL Custom Personalization With Attributes]** connector is currently in beta and only available to a select number of customers.
-In addition to the functionality provided by the **[!UICONTROL Custom Personalization]**, the **[!UICONTROL Custom Personalization With Attributes]** connector adds a [mapping step](/help/destinations/ui/activate-profile-request-destinations.md#map-attributes) to the activation workflow, which allows you to map profile attributes to your custom personalization destination, enabling attribute-based same-page and next-page personalization.
+In addition to the functionality provided by the **[!UICONTROL Custom Personalization]**, the **[!UICONTROL Custom Personalization With Attributes]** connector adds an optional [mapping step](/help/destinations/ui/activate-profile-request-destinations.md#map-attributes) to the activation workflow, which allows you to map profile attributes to your custom personalization destination, enabling attribute-based same-page and next-page personalization.

 >[!IMPORTANT]
 >
 >Profile attributes may contain sensitive data.
 To protect this data, the **[!UICONTROL Custom Personalization With Attributes]** destination requires you to use the [Edge Network Server API](/help/server-api/overview.md) for data collection.
 Furthermore, all the Server API calls must be made in an [authenticated context](../../../server-api/authentication.md).
+>
+>If you are already using Web SDK or Mobile SDK for your integration, you can retrieve attributes via the Server API in two ways:
+>
+> * Add a server-side integration which retrieves attributes via the Server API.
+> * Update your client-side configuration with a custom Javascript code to retrieve attributes via the Server API.
 >
 > If you do not follow the requirements above, personalization will be based on segment membership only, identical to the experience offered by the **[!UICONTROL Custom Personalization]** connector.